arxignis/helm-charts/README.md

 ### moat-operator

-A Helm chart that installs the Moat operator for Kubernetes.
+A Helm chart that installs the Moat Kubernetes operator for managing Moat instances.

-**Dependencies:**
-- `moat` - Moat reverse proxy chart

 ## Installation